The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization

 \subsection{Audio system}

-Twelve microphones (T-bone MM-1) are set up in the environment and connected to a sound card that is connected to a laptop.
+Audio-based localization uses an array of microphones to calculate the direction or location of a sound source by measuring different metrics, such as the time differences of arrival (TDOA) of sound signals at different microphones and triangulating the source's position based on these TDOA measurements.
+In our measurement campaign, $12$ microphones (\textit{T-bone MM-1}) are set up according to Fig.~\ref{fig:main_view} and connected to a single sound card that is recording to a laptop.
+A stereo speaker is placed on top of the robot, as well as the $12$th microphone.
+The microphone on the robot is placed as close as possible to the speaker (sound source) and works as a reference to synchronize the speaker with the microphones.
+In addition to the $12$ audio tracks, a synchronization pulse from the ground truth system on start and stop is recorded as a $13$th track (``Sync").
+To make calculations easier by viewing the sound source as a point source, only one side of the speaker is enabled (playing sound), and the head of the reference microphone is placed directly in front of the sound source.
+All microphones, except the one on the robot, have two markers placed, as seen on the left side of Fig.~\ref{fig:LuMaMi_mic}.

+The sampling frequency of the microphones is $96$\,kHz and, if required, the audio system can localize the speaker at the same frequency.
+Microphones are placed asymmetrically on the floor and on different heights to avoid microphones being co-linear or co-planar, as this may cause degeneracies when solving for positions.
 The sound level of every microphone is checked individually and the speaker is tested.
-One of the microphones is placed on the robot and the rest are spread around the effective area as depicted in Fig. \ref{fig:main_view}.
-The microphone on the robot is placed as close as possible to the speaker (sound source) and worked as a reference, essentially synchronizing the speaker with the microphones.
-In addition to the $12$ audio tracks, a $13$th track, ``Sync”, recorded a synchronization pulse from the ground truth system (on start and stop).
-In order to make calculations easier by viewing the sound source as a point source, only one side of the speaker is enabled (playing sound) and the head of the microphone on the robot is placed directly in front of the sound source.
-All microphones, except the one in the robot, have two markers placed, as seen in Fig. \ref{fig:mic}.

-The sampling frequency of the microphones is $96$\,kHz and if required, the audio system can localize the speaker in the same frequency.
-However, to decrease the execution time of the localization algorithm, the samples are usually divided into windows instead of continuous localization and assume the speaker's location is constant during that window.

-Microphones on the floor are placed asymmetrically to avoid microphones being co-linear or co-planar (as this may cause degeneracies when solving for positions) and as close as possible to the effective area to get an accurate ground truth label.